-Prerequisite: Completion of Algebra I and proficiency on Algebra I Keystone Exam
+Prerequisite: Completion of Algebra I and proficiency on Algebra I Keystone Exam (for incoming 9th grade students)

 This course is a study of language, concepts and techniques of Geometry that will prepare students to critically analyze and logically solve problems.
 This course is the foundation for students' ability to recognize spatial relations and apply logical reasoning skills.
 Topics include parallel and perpendicular lines, triangle congruence and properties, polygons, similarity, trigonometry, circles and spatial reasoning.
 Many real-world application questions are studied in each unit.